 Chiefs' Eric Berry: Unlikely to play Sunday

-Berry (heel), who is listed as questionable for Sunday's game against the Raiders, isn't expected to play, Ian Rapoport of NFL Network reports.
+Berry (heel), who is listed as questionable for Sunday's game against the Ravens, isn't expected to play, Adam Schefter of ESPN reports.

-Berry took a big step forward this week when he returned to practice, logging limited participation Wednesday through Friday.
-While he has experienced no setbacks in any of the sessions, Berry likely needs more time to build up stamina after being sidelined for several months with the right heel injury, which is linked to the surgery he required to repair a ruptured Achilles' tendon early last season.
-Once he's ready to go, Berry should provide a lift to a leaky secondary that has sorely missed his presence.
+Berry has been practicing for the last two weeks, but only in limited fashion.
+Fortunately, it sounds like the safety has experienced no setbacks with his surgically repaired right Achilles' tendon since that time, so his return could be on the horizon.
+Schefter notes that the Chiefs are preparing Berry to play Week 15 against the Chargers on Thursday night if all goes well in the sessions leading up to that contest.

 More News